demondayza/NUC8i3BEK-Hackintosh-Build/README.md

 1) Open Terminal and run `diskutil list` and find your internal storage device and the number of your EFI partition
 2) Run `mkdir /Volumes/efi`
 3) Mount your EFI `sudo mount -t msdos /dev/disk0s1 /Volumes/efi` (Make sure to replace /dev/disk0s1 to what ever your EFI partition is mount to.)
-4) Your EFI should now be mounted and should be on desktop, next you must open the CLOVER EFI and copy over the contents to the EFI.
+4) Your EFI should now be mounted and should be on desktop, next you must open the CLOVER EFI and go into EFI and copy over the contents to the EFI.
 5) Now you can unplug your USB and you will be able to boot without your USB.

 ## WIFI Work Around